Samsung/tizen-docs/docs/application/web/tutorials/process/app-dev-process.md

 <a name="code"></a>
 ## Coding the Application

-[Code your application](coding-app.md) in the Tizen Studio using the APIs defined in the Web [API References](../../api/latest/device_api/mobile/index.html).
+[Code your application](coding-app.md) in Tizen Studio using the APIs defined in the Web [API References](../../api/latest/device_api/mobile/index.html).

 Once you have finished coding your application, you are ready to build your application.

 <a name="build"></a>
 ## Building the Application

-When the Tizen Studio builds an application, the following process is executed:
+When Tizen Studio builds an application, the following process is executed:
   1. Validation check for:
      - JavaScript
      - CSS